A Bauer-Furuta type refinement of Kronheimer-Mrowka's invariant for 4-manifolds with contact boundary: Construction

-in terms of the relative Euler class of $S^+$ with respect to the section $\Phi_0$. \end{prop} \begin{proof} In the case $\delta=0$, the result is proved in \cite{KM97} Theorem 3.3.
-The fact that the multiplication by $e^{\delta \sigma}$ is an isometry from $L^2_{k, \delta}$ to $L^2_k$ and the Fredholmness is an open condition implies the conlusion. \end{proof}
+in terms of the relative Euler class of $S^+$ with respect to the section $\Phi_0$. \end{prop} \begin{proof} In the case $\alpha=0$, the result is proved in \cite{KM97} Theorem 3.3.
+Here, in order to make clearfy the dependance of $L'$ on $\alpha$, we denote it by $L'_\alpha$.
+It can be written explicitly as follows: